anemoi-hash/anemoi-rust/README.md

-As a comparison, the implementation of Anemoi-8-7 at [Toposware/hash](https://github.com/toposware/hash/tree/anemoi) over the 64 bits "Goldilocks" field can hash 10KB of data in `1.8249 ms`, i.e. about `24x` and `47x` faster than instantiations with similar internal state byte size, over Vesta and BLS12-377 base fields, respectively.Perhaps more interestingly, it achieves 2-to-1 compression in `3.9317 µs`, i.e. about
+As a comparison, the implementation of Anemoi-8-7 at [Toposware/hash](https://github.com/toposware/hash/tree/anemoi) over the 64 bits "Goldilocks" field can hash 10KB of data in `1.8249 ms`, i.e. about `24x` and `47x` faster than instantiations with similar internal state byte size, over Vesta and BLS12-377 base fields, respectively.
+Perhaps more interestingly, it achieves 2-to-1 compression in `3.9317 µs`, i.e. about
 `33x` and `109x` faster than Vesta and BLS12-377 instantiations respectively.

 ## License